What Is Swing Trading?

 Day Trading vs Swing Trading

 Along with day traders and trend traders, swing traders are active investors who tend to analyze volatility charts and price trends to predict what a stock’s price is most likely to do next.
-This is using technical analysis to research stocks–a process that can seem complicated, but is essentially trying to see if price charts can give clues on future direction.
+This is using technical analysis to research stocks — a process that can seem complicated, but is essentially trying to see if price charts can give clues on future direction.

+The goal, then, is to identify patterns with meaning and accurately extrapolate this information for the future.
 The strategy of a day trader and a swing trader may start to diverge in the attention they pay to a stock’s underlying fundamentals — the overall health of the company behind the stock.

 Day traders aren’t particularly interested in whether a company stock is a “good” or “bad” investment — they are simply looking for short-term price volatility.
 But because swing traders spend more time in the market, they may also consider the general trajectory of a company’s growth.